-arts.unimelb.edu.au
+http://arts.unimelb.edu.au/

 The Faculty of Arts is at the forefront of teaching and research in the languages, humanities and social sciences fields in Australia and in many cases internationally.
-Founded in 1853, it is one of Australia's oldest and largest faculties with approximately 400 staff and 7000 students - 6000 undergraduates and 1000 postgraduates - engaged in over 900 subjects in more than 40 areas of study.
-Over 600 international students from more than 50 different countries representing five continents are currently studying towards degrees offered in the Faculty.
+Founded in 1853, the Faculty of Arts is one of Australia's oldest and largest faculties with approximately 400 staff and 8000 students engaged in over 900 subjects in more than 40 areas of study.
 As Australia's premier Arts faculty, it aims to provide an exciting, high-quality intellectual environment that will attract the best students and staff across a wide range of disciplines.